SilentException/starship-setup-linux/README.md

 * Prompts the user to specify an installation directory (default: ~/Games/StarFox64PC).
 * Detects whether it needs to execute the initial installation or update an existing installation.
 * Provides links to manually download necessary binaries and OTR files from the latest GitHub action artifacts.
-* Ensures ROM files are placed in the correct location and verifies them using their SHA-1 checksum.
+* Prompts the user to place a ROM file in the correct location and ensures/verifies the ROM file using SHA-1 checksum.
-* Clones or updates the Starship repository to provide necessary configuration files.
+* Clones or updates the Starship repository to provide latest necessary configuration files.
-* Executes Torch to generate the required OTR file from the verified ROM.
+* Executes Torch to generate the required OTR file from the provided ROM.
 * Offers step-by-step instructions for adding the game to Steam and configuring Steam Input for optimal gameplay, especially on the Steam Deck.

 ## Requirements